lkesteloot/unsong/unsong-1.md

 At the crucial moment in the Hebrew Bible, a man named Moses is born, ordains new laws, and changes the destiny of Israel.
 If you’re a Biblical Hebrew, then to you that’s the Torah.
 If you’re an angel, the Torah is something different.
 And if you’re God 974 generations before the creation of the world, the Torah is all of these things and none, just a set of paths and relationships and dependencies pregnant with infinite possibilities.
 A seed.

 Understand the seed, and you understand everything that grows from it.
 This is the kabbalah.
 The rest is just commentary.
 Super-important commentary.
 The kind of commentary that’s the difference between a sloughed-off skin cell and a thinking brain.

-<b>Footnotes:</b>

-<b>1:</b> Moses was supported in his mission by his brother [i]Aaron[/i], who is significant among kabbalists for bearing the Shem haMephorash on his forehead.
-Mass is carrried by [i]baryons[/i].
-In mitosis, DNA is helped along by its relative [i]RNA[/i].
-The Mesopotamians were trading partners and allies with their relatives across the Tigris in [i]Iran[/i].
-Massachussetts was ably defended by the New England branch of the Continental Army led by Benedict [i]Arnold[/i].

-<b>2:</b> The R-N word associated with Confucius is clearly “ren”, his concept of benevolence, which plays a preeminent part in his [i]Analects[/i].
-The [i]Analects[/i] themselves are cognate with mass’ complement [i]energy[/i], mitosis’ [i]anaphase[/i], Mesopotamia’s [i]Anunnaki[/i], and Arnold’s [i]Canada[/i] campaign.

-<b>3:</b> The original “city on a hill” was Jerusalem, with its Temple upon Mt.
-Moriah.
-As per the Bible, King David bought the Temple site for 600 shekels and King Solomon decorated it with 600 talents of gold; King Herod later rebuilt it 600 feet by 600 feet in size.
-The name of America’s capital Washington is followed by “DC”, which is Roman gematria for 600.

-<b>4:</b> We can analyze the name “George Washington” as follows: “George” means “farmer” in Greek, which is clearly related to the name “Adam” meaning “dirt” in Hebrew; Adam was banished from Eden and sentenced to “till the dirt from which he was made”.
-“Washing” means “to place under water” in English, which mirrors “Moses”, meaning “to draw out of the water” in Hebrew.
-But “washing” also means “to cleanse”, and “ton” means town referring to the polis or state.
-So “George Washington” references similarities with both Adam and Moses, but also contains an additional meaning of “the one who cleanses the state”, ie purifies it from corruption and foreign influences.